Plan a Household Move to France

 Ports/Airports and shipping methods

-• Paris (CDG) – Air freight available
+• Paris Charles de Gaulle (CDG) – Air freight gateway for faster personal-effects shipments

 Transit time per destination